VanDirBan/Linux-mint/pages/Basics of Linux.md

 				- `type ethernet`: Specifies that the connection type is Ethernet (wired connection).
 				- `ifname enp0s3`: Specifies the network interface name to which the connection will be applied (in this case, `enp0s3`).
 			- **Purpose**: This command adds a new Ethernet connection named 'dhcp' to the network interface `enp0s3`, allowing it to use DHCP for obtaining an IP address and other network settings.
+		- **Deleting a network connection using nmcli**:
+			- Command: `sudo nmcli connection del 'dhcp'`
+			- **Explanation**:
+				- `nmcli`: Command-line tool for interacting with NetworkManager.
+				- `connection del`: Subcommand to delete a network connection.
+				- `'dhcp'`: Name of the connection to be deleted.
+			- **Purpose**: This command deletes the network connection named 'dhcp'.
+		- **Adding a static Ethernet connection using nmcli**:
+			- Command: `nmcli connection add con-name 'static' ifname enp0s3 autoconnect no type ethernet ip4 192.168.200.52 gw4 192.168.1.1`
+			- **Explanation**:
+				- `connection add`: Subcommand to add a new network connection.
+				- `con-name 'static'`: Sets the name of the new connection to 'static'.
+				- `ifname enp0s3`: Specifies the network interface name (in this case, `enp0s3`).
+				- `autoconnect no`: Specifies that the connection should not automatically connect on boot.
+				- `type ethernet`: Specifies that the connection type is Ethernet (wired connection).
+				- `ip4 192.168.200.52`: Sets the static IPv4 address for this connection.
+				- `gw4 192.168.1.1`: Sets the gateway address for this connection.
+			- **Purpose**: This command adds a new static Ethernet connection with a specified IP address and gateway.
 -